ArtificialintelligenceDev/Credit-Card-Fraud-Detection-Using-Autoencoders/README.md

 # Credit-Card-Fraud-Detection-Using-Autoencoders
-Implementation of an autoencoder fraud detection system using the guide made by curiousily Dataset used from https://www.kaggle.com/mlg-ulb/creditcardfraud
+Implementation of an autoencoder fraud detection system using the guide made by curiousily\n Dataset used from https://www.kaggle.com/mlg-ulb/creditcardfraud